singhun1t/EasyShop/README.md

 # EasyShop

 ## Description of the Project
-Easyshop is a  web application program that connects backend to the front end to display shop inventory from sql database to the user with html visuals.
+Easyshop is a  web application program that connects backend to the front end to display shop inventory using Spring Boot API interacting wiht an SQL database.

 ## User Stories